 Nguon Venchhay was born in 1982 in Battambang, Northwestern Cambodia, the second eldest of seven children.
 After graduating high school Venchhay travelled to Siem Reap where he worked in local restaurants before becoming part of the same prestigious handpicked team as Joannès for the opening of the luxorious Hotel De La Paix in 2005.

 In 2007 while working as Assistant Manager at the iconic Meric Restaurant (Hotel De La Paix’s highly regarded fine dining room) Venchhay’s suave and natural hospitality talents were noticed by a VIP guest staying at the hotel.
 He was offered an exciting and advantageous job position in Singapore, which he eagerly accepted.
 Shortly after starting his freshly appointed post Venchhay enrolled at the esteemed British Council Singapore in order to perfect his English language skills, while also studying for his Advanced Diploma in Hotel Management, which he was awarded in 2009 from the accredited Boston Business School.

-With a considerable history in hospitality spanning over a decade and including countries such as Cambodia, Singapore, Fiji and Macau, Venchhay’s experience is vastly extensive.
 He reconnected with friend and colleague Joannès when he finally settled back in Cambodia and became a full partner in Cuisine Wat Damnak in 2019.